pradeep1288/cs551_projecta/README.stage1.txt

+What did I learn ?

+* network system calls usage and implementation
+* writing modular code
+* socket programming principles
+* efficient use of resources

 a.
 Reused Code

 I have reference the Beej guide for socket programming at http://beej.us/guide/bgnet/output/html/multipage/index.html.
 Some function names share the similarity as described on the website.